-Already Married?
+Already Married?!
 Fans Think Jeezy And Jeannie Mai Secretly Tied The Knot

 Previously, Jeannie Mai waited to announce her engagement to Jeezy until after she edited a vlog about the day it went down.
 Do you think she’s waiting for the perfect time to reveal they got it popping down the aisle???

-Currently, Jeannie Mai has been showing off her best dance moves in this season of Dancing With The Stars.
+Currently, Jeannie Mai has been showing off her best dance moves on this season of Dancing With The Stars.
+On Tuesday, she and her partner Brandon’s “Cha Cha” scored earned sixes from all of the judges for 18 points with a combined score of 36/60.

 Last year, Jeezy dropped the highly anticipated TM104: The Legend of the Snowman, which is the final installment of the rapper’s Thug Motivation series.